civican/legisinfo/44-1/bills/S-211/bill_text.md

 entities producing goods in Canada or elsewhere or in importing goods produced outside Canada.

-## Her Majesty
+## His Majesty

 ### Section 4

-This Act is binding on Her Majesty in right of Canada or a province.
+This Act is binding on His Majesty in right of Canada or a province.